310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 [^5]: The original for “Aiyah” is アチョー (Achow), and when you google it, it seems to be referencing Bruce Lee’s battle cries.
 [^6]: “I’m at a climax from start to end” is a reference from Kamen Rider Den-o.
 [^7]: “I’ll play a trick on you if you don’t give me a treat” is a common Halloween phrase in Japan.
-[^8]: He lit. says “A festival where you can't tell adults, children, misters, misses, monsters and humans apart, and can all get along and have fun,” and while that's fun to read in Japanese, I personally felt like the better choice was to paraphrase it in English.